hectord/newspaper-downloader/README.md

 ## Requirements

-I use this application with Python 3.4.
+I use this application with python 3.4.
 It requires ImageMagick to create the thumbnails on the web site.
 If you don't have "convert" in your path, please add it before launching the downloader.

 Depending on the plugin, you could need other applications.
 See the plugin's header for more information.